MoarVM/MoarVM/docs/extops.markdown

     #define REG(idx) (((idx) >= 0 && (idx) <= num_args) \
         ? reg_base[*((MVMuint16 *)(cur_op + (idx)))] \
         : MVM_panic(tc, "register index %i out of range (%i registers).", (idx), num_regs))

+    /* "B" is for "Blank"? */
+    #define BREG 0
     #define IREG 1
     #define NREG 2
     #define SREG 3
     #define OREG 4

-The type checks should be compile-time optimized-away by all but the stupidest of C compilers.
+Note: The type checks should be compile-time optimized-away by all but the stupidest of C compilers.
 Though they fail at runtime, I consider that "fail fast" enough, as this is simply a best-effort attempt at a coder convenience type-check, not a rigorous one to actually enforce that the